 The indigenous Maya in Guatemala's West Highlands experience some of the worst health, socio-economic, and educational outcomes in the Western hemisphere.
 We partner with ODIM and FUNDEGUA to improve health outcomes.

 The DGHI Student Research Training Program is an intensive experiential learning program that engages second and third year undergraduate students in the development, implementation and assessment of a community-based project.
-Students will work in Haiti, Honduras, India, Kenya, Uganda, and North Carolina, US on issues ranging from infant mortality to health care mapping to access to care for migrant populations and HIV/AIDS and substance abuse issues.
+Students will work in Guatemala, Honduras, India, Kenya, Uganda, and North Carolina, US on issues ranging from infant mortality to health care mapping to access to care for migrant populations and HIV/AIDS and substance abuse issues.

 Working with a faculty director and a community partner, students will be at the center of global health challenges and have the opportunity to employ skills learned in the classroom in the community.

 Students selected for this program will receive a grant to cover their fieldwork experience.

 “Find your passion.
 What you learn will be goodness in your journey no matter the direction.
 Also get to know yourself.
 The SRT program is holistic, enabling you to bring your insights back to Duke and nurture relationships with partners on the ground.”
 Laura Muglia, Duke Global Health Institute Board Member

 Students are expected to make a significant commitment to preparing for their experiential learning experience.
 This includes readings and background research, as well as attending:

 - Pre-departure workshops focused on project development and implementation

 - Re-entry retreat focused on processing the experience

 Who Can Apply?